AvaN0x/textCapsModifier/README.md

-# textCapsModifier
+# TextCapsModifier
 A tool to help you with caps editing